Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-sample-occurrence/tutorial/dynamic-form.rst

 Basic Form configuration
 ------------------------

-There are a huge number of configuration options for the Enter a single record or list of records (customisable) Form and they are all described in the hints below each option in the edit form.
+There are a huge number of configuration options for the **Enter a single record or list of records (customisable)** form and they are all described in the hints below each option in the edit form.
 Rather than go through them all, in this tutorial we'll take a look at a few useful options to get a feel for the configuration process.

 At the top of the page, you should see a **View** tab and an **Edit** tab.
 Drupal adds these to the page automatically if your user account has permissions to edit the current